shaik-noor/python-projects/Basic/bank-etl/README.md

 ## Logs

-The script logs all activities in `bankEtl/code_log.txt`, including:
+The script logs all activities in `code_log.txt`, including:
 - Start and completion of each ETL step.
 - Key transformation details.
 - Errors, if any occur.